Main navigation

 • Adobe Express is a free, all-in-one creative tool for Ohio State students, faculty, and staff, ideal for designing social media posts, flyers, videos, and more.
 It features templates, AI tools like "Text to Image" and "Generative Fill," and social media integration.
 Accessible via web or mobile app, you can log in online or download from Self Service on university devices.
 Log in online or download the app from Self Service on university-managed devices.
 Adobe Express utilizes Firefly, Adobe's generative AI engine.

 • Adobe Creative Cloud provides a suite of professional creative tools for students, including Photoshop, Premiere Pro, and Illustrator.
-It is available for free to students in Digital Unions and campus computer labs.
-University departments can purchase licenses at a discounted rate.
-Significantly discounted Creative Cloud licenses are available for purchase by individuals through the university.
-More information is available on the Adobe software page.
+View information here to find where this software is available for free, and how to obtain it for professional use for teaching, learning, research and work purposes at Ohio State.
 Adobe Creative Cloud utilizes Firefly, Adobe's generative AI engine.

 • Adobe Firefly is a creative generative AI engine that is included in Adobe Creative Cloud and Adobe Express.
 Available as a stand-alone app, Firefly generates images, edits objects, and transforms text.
 Its AI models also enhance Adobe's flagship apps and Adobe Stock.